luau-lang/luau/rfcs/recursive-type-unrestriction.md

   type TreeWithMap<a> = { ..., map: <b>(a -> b) -> Tree<b> }

 ```
-These examples cope up naturally in OO code bases with generic types.
+These examples come up naturally in OO code bases with generic types.

 ## Design